mlrun/mlrun/docs/store/feature-sets.md

 ### Data sources

-For the batch ingestion the feature store supports dataframes or files (i.e. csv & parquet). <br>
+For batch ingestion the feature store supports dataframes or files (i.e. csv & parquet). <br>
 The files can reside on S3 or Azure blob storage or on Iguazio platform. <br>
-For the real time ingestion the source could be http, kafk and v3io stream etc.
+For real time ingestion the source could be http, kafka or v3io stream.
 When defining a source  it maps to a nuclio event triggers. <br>
 Note that users can also create a custom source.

 ### Target stores
 By default the feature sets are stored as both parquet file for training and as a key value table (in Iguazio platform) for online serving. <br>
-The parquet file is ideal for fetching large set of data for training while the key value is ideal for an online application as it supports low latency data retrieval. <br>
+The parquet file is ideal for fetching large set of data for training while the key value is ideal for an online application as it supports low latency data retrieval based on key access. <br>

-> **Note:** When working with Iguazio platform the parquet files is stored under "Projects" container --> <project name>/fs/parquet folder. <br>
+> **Note:** When working with Iguazio platform the parquet files are stored under "Projects" container --> <project name>/fs/parquet folder. <br>
 The key value table is stored under --> "Projects" container --> <project name>/fs/nosql folder. <br>
 In addition to Iguazio, users can use Azure blob storage and S3 as target stores for parquet/csv files.